bannon-prft/react-optimization/README.md

 - React executes component functions
 - Changes to the real DOM are only made for differences between evaluations
 - Child components are re-evaluated and re-executed when parent state changes because they are function calls within the parent function which is re-executing so in turn the children also have to re-execute
+- React schedules state changes, so it prioritizes state changes and can postpone some state changes
+  - This is why function form of updating state is required for state changes that depend on the previous state
+  - useEffect is ensured to re-run the effect every time the state or value is changed, so can't miss any state changes and will guarantee that the latest state is always passed
+- State batching, React will batch together state update changes that come from the same function

 ## React.memo()